 The consideration of climate risks and opportunities, in relation to our business strategy or operations, fall within the remit of our corporate strategy, which is determined by the Board based upon information from the CEO, the ExCo and other key executives where necessary.
 The CIO also reports quarterly on investment risk to the LPG and LPU boards.
 Climate considerations are included within the scope of our ESG policies, which are subject to review and approval by the Board and ExCo on an annual basis.
-In 2022 and 2023, the Board reviewed and approved Longview's sustainability strategy detailing our approach to ESG integration, stewardship and corporate responsibility, all of which included
+Since 2022, the Board has reviewed and approved Longview's sustainability strategy detailing our approach to ESG integration, stewardship and corporate responsibility, all of which included climate-related considerations.
+An annual update on climate risk is provided to the RACC of LPG by the Head of Sustainability.